PeterTolochko/ERGMeta/README.md

 ## Contributing

 Contributions to the ERGMeta package are welcome!
-If you find any bugs, have suggestions for improvements, or would like to add new features, please open an issue or submit a pull request on the GitHub repository.
+If you find any bugs, have suggestions for improvements, or would like to add new features, please open an issue or submit a pull request.

 ## License